joelwaymack/joelwaymack.github.io/_posts/2022-11-21-people-arent-resources.md

   - Leadership
 ---

-I was listening in on a meeting recently and one of my coworkers said, "Let me see if I can find the correct resource for this request."
+I was listening in on a meeting recently and one of my coworkers said, "Let me see if I can find a resource for this request."

 Was she talking about tracking down a PowerPoint presentation?
 Nope.
 Was she talking about identifying a server for an application deployment?
 Nope.
-She was talking about identifying a person.
+She was talking about identifying a person who was certified to present a workshop.

 Let me say this from the outset: **people aren't resources**.